Neutron star matter based on a parity doublet model including the $a_0(980)$ meson: Introduction

 In recent decades, increasing attention is paid to the effect of isovector-scalar $a_0$(980) meson (or called $\delta$ meson) on asymmetric matter such as NS because it is expected to provide a different effect to neutrons and protons.
 References.~\cite{Kubis_1997,https://doi.org/10.48550/arxiv.astro-ph/9802303,Miyatsu_2022,Li_2022,https://doi.org/10.48550/arxiv.2209.02861,Thakur_2022,Liu_2005,PhysRevC.80.025806,Gaitanos_2004,PhysRevC.67.015203,PhysRevC.65.045201} use Walecka-type relativistic mean-field (RMF) models, and Refs.~\cite{PhysRevC.90.055801,PhysRevC.84.054309} use density-dependent RMF models to study the effect of $a_0$(980) meson to the symmetry energy as well as to the EoS of asymmetric matter.
 It was pointed that the existence of $a_0$ meson increases the symmetry energy~\cite{Kubis_1997,Miyatsu_2022,Li_2022,Liu_2005,PhysRevC.80.025806,Gaitanos_2004,PhysRevC.67.015203,PhysRevC.65.045201}, and that it stiffens the NS EoS~\cite{https://doi.org/10.48550/arxiv.astro-ph/9802303,Liu_2005,Li_2022,Miyatsu_2022,Thakur_2022} and asymmetric matter EoS~\cite{PhysRevC.84.054309}.
 Since there is no study on the effect of $a_0$ meson to the matter properties in PDM to our best knowledge, we study the effect of $a_0$ meson in the PDM to the symmetry energy and NS properties.

 In this work, we construct a PDM with including the $a_0(980)$ meson based on the chiral SU(2)$_L\times$SU(2)$_R$ symmetry.
 We first study the effect of $a_0$ meson to the symmetry energy for several choices of given values of the chiral invariant mass $m_0$.
 We will show that the symmetry energy is enhanced for most choices of $m_0$, but is reduced for $m_0=900$\,MeV.
 We then obtain the equation of state (EoS) of neutron star (NS) matter to compute the $M$-$R$ relation of NS.
-In the present analysis, we interpolate the hadronic EoS in the low-density region with the quark matter EoS constructed from the NJL-type quark model in the high density region.
+We think that it is not suitable to use the present hadronic model in the high density region of the NS since the model includes only nucleon and its chiral partner for baryons, while it is expected that the strangeness may appear in the high density region.
+Thus, in the present analysis, we adopt a crossover prescription proposed in Ref.~\cite{Baym_2018} to construct a unified EoS by interpolating an NJL-type quark model with the EoS from the PDM as done in Ref.~\cite{PhysRevC.103.045205}.
 By comparing the resultant $M$-$R$ relation to the observational data of NS, we obtain the constraint to the chiral invariant mass as $580 \,\text{ MeV} \lesssim m_0 \lesssim 860 \,\text{ MeV} $ for $L_0=57.7$ MeV.

 This work is organized as follows.
 We describe our parity doublet model in Section~\ref{section:2}.
 Then, we construct the hadronic EoS under the mean-field approximation in Section~\ref{section:3}.
 In Section~\ref{section:4}, we compute the symmetry energy and study the effect of $a_0$(980) on it.
 In Section~\ref{section:5}, we construct the neutron star EoS by interpolating the EoS for hadronic matter with the EoS of quark matter from the NJL-type quark model, and compute the $M$-$R$ relation.
 We then study the impact of $a_0(980)$ meson on neutron star EoS as well as the $M$-$R$ relation.
 Furthermore, we compare the results to the observational data of the neutron star and give a constraint to the chiral invariant mass of the nucleon.
 Finally, this work is summarized in Section~\ref{section:6}.